 It should only take a couple of hours to complete, have plenty of scenery and not be too strenuous as you have a lot more to fit in.
 Luckily there are still plenty of hikes to choose from.

 This guide plans on fitting in several hikes into just one day in Yosemite.
 The first hike begins in the Valley at shuttle stop #6 and leads you to North America’s tallest waterfall, Yosemite Falls.
 You could hike to the top of the falls, but that would take a long time and eat away at your time in the park.

-The Lower Falls trail is just thirty minutes and it is an easy walk to the foot of the falls.
-If you are hoping to see the waterfalls at their most stunning, then it is best to visit Yosemite in April.
-The waterfalls in Yosemite are due to the ice melting so they have usually dried up by July.
+The Lower Falls trail is just thirty minutes and it is an easy kid-friendly hike to the foot of the falls.
+If you are hoping to see the waterfalls at their most stunning, then it is best to visit Yosemite in April, May or June.
+The waterfalls in Yosemite are due to the ice melting so they have usually dried up by July and August.

 Take a Trail in Yosemite in a Day

 Next, you can take the free shuttle to shuttle stop #17, or drive to the far east end of Yosemite Valley.
 Here you can find the starting point of your next hike.
 This one is a little longer as it usually takes around two and a half hours to complete.
 However, the Mirror Lake Loop Trail is easy and one of the best hikes in Yosemite.